ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

 book, it is a book for compiler extended implementation.
 Try to understand in details of every line of source code is not realistic.
 That's not this book intention.
 Of course, if there are more llvm backend book or documents, then readers got the chance to know more about llvm by reading book or documents.
-This book have break the backend function code and add code chapter by chapter.
-Don't try to understand everything in the text of book.
-The code added in each chapter is a reading material too.
-Document cannot replace the source code totally.
-Reading source code is a big opportunity in the open source development.

 List some of data DAGs we understand and have met until now as follows,